-The Chemical Engineering Communication Lab offers department members one-one-one coaching sessions with trained graduate students and postdocs in Chemical Engineering.
+All ChemE Career and Communication Lab services are now virtual.
+Schedule a one-one-one coaching session online with a trained ChE graduate student or postdoc.
 We can help with your resumes, cover letters, graduate school applications, and faculty applications.
-Come in and brainstorm your application strategy, revise a draft of a job application, or prep for an interview with a peer in your field.
+Work with us to brainstorm your application strategy, revise a draft of a job application, or prep for an interview with a peer in your field.

 Upcoming career-related events, workshops, and company info sessions: